Dov Charney: Los Angeles Apparel

+Allegations of sexual harassment and assault

+Charney has been the subject of several sexual harassment lawsuits, at least five since the mid-2000s, including allegations of sexual harassment, sexual assault, racist remarks, and abusive behavior against numerous employees.
+He has been accused of sexually harassing employees as young as 17.
+Due to employees signing documents revoking legal claims against Charney or the company, many lawsuits were thrown out by the courts and had to go through internal arbitration at American Apparel.

+Charney denied the allegations, accusing lawyers in the lawsuits against American Apparel of extortion.
+Charney has said numerous times that he sees no problem with sexually pursuing his employees.

 In 2004, Claudine Ko of Jane magazine published an essay narrating that Charney began masturbating in front of her while she was interviewing him.
-The article's publication brought extensive press to Charney, who later responded that he believed that the acts had been done consensually, in private and outside the article's bounds.
+The article's publication brought extensive press to Charney.
 In a follow-up to her first article, Ko wrote that her article had been misconstrued, stating that her encounter with Charney "was being used to feed a flawed cliche where men are evil and omnipotent while women are mute victims lacking free will."
 She further questioned the notion that she had been taken advantage of: "Who was really exploited?
 We both were—American Apparel got press, I got one hell of a story.
 And that's it."
+Ko did not ever claim Charney masturbating in front of her was consensual.

 Personal life

-Charney lives in Garbutt House, a historic mansion atop a hill in Silver Lake designed by Frank Garbutt, an early movie pioneer and industrialist.
-The house is made entirely out of concrete due to Garbutt's fear of fire.
-The house often functions as a dormitory for out-of-town workers doing business at company headquarters.
-During his time at American Apparel Charney was consumed with work, often sleeping in his office at the company's factory, leaving little separation between his personal and work life.